Toky-RAKOTONIAINA/Toky-RAKOTONIAINA/README.md

 ### Hi there 👋

-- 👋 Hi, I'm Toky from SAYNA.
+- 👋 Hi, I'm Toky a SAYNA learner.
 It's digital school to learn all digitals jobs with a good family spirit and game way.
 - 👀 I' interested in code !
 - 🌱 I'm currently learning aal things about development and specifically ho to learn it.
 - 🗺 I'm looking to collaborate on many projects to see all the methodoly development in the world, good luck for me !